code-differently/code-differently-24-q1/lesson_12/README.md

 ## Loading The Library

 We've got everything we need to manage our library except for one important thing—books!
+For this assignment, you will need:

+* Create a unique folder created in the [factory/][factory-folder] directory.
-For this assignment, you will need to load data via CSV files by implementing the [LibraryCsvDataLoader][csv-data-loader] class.
-The files are located in the app's [resources/csv][csv-resources] directory.
+* Provide a concrete implementation of the [LibraryCsvDataLoader][csv-data-loader] interface that loads data from CSV files in the app's [resources/csv][csv-resources] directory.
+* You must also use the `org.springframework.stereotype.service` annotation on your implementation (see [this example][example-service] back in Lesson 03) in order for it to be included in the tests.

-To run the app using the default data loader, use the following command (only supports search at the moment):
+To run the app using the default [data loader][json-loader], use the following command (only supports search at the moment):

 ```java
 ./gradlew run --console=plain
 ```

 [csv-data-loader]: ./io/io_app/src/main/java/com/codedifferently/lesson12/factory/LibraryCsvDataLoader.java
+[json-loader]: ./io/io_app/src/main/java/com/codedifferently/lesson12/factory/LibraryJsonDataLoader.java
+[factory-folder]: ./io/io_app/src/main/java/com/codedifferently/lesson12/factory/
 [csv-resources]: ./io/io_app/src/main/resources/csv/
+[example-service]: /lesson_03/quiz/lesson_03_quiz/src/main/java/com/codedifferently/lesson3/quizzes/AnthonyMaysQuiz.java